Netflix/dispatch/docs/contributing/plugins/interfaces.md

 ## Ticket

 {% hint style="info" %}
-This interface is not stable and will need to be refactor and/or generalized.
+This interface is not stable and will need to be refactored and/or generalized.
 Please file an issue for guidance if you are trying to extend ticket creation.
 {% endhint %}

 ```python